Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Here are a few ways you can customize your cookies:

-• For a stronger molasses flavor, you can use up to ½ cup (170g) of molasses.
-This results in a softer dough that won't need any dairy-free milk.
-However, the cookies will still bake beautifully!
+• For a stronger molasses flavor, you can use up to 1/2 cup (170g) of molasses.
+This results in a softer dough that won’t need any dairy-free milk.
+These cookies bake beautifully!

-• Add ⅛ teaspoon of ground nutmeg at the same time as the other spices.
+• For extra spice, add 1/8 teaspoon of ground nutmeg in addition to the other spices.

 Close up of one gingerbread person, decorated with swirls and smiley face.